Dr Sheila Long

 Long, S. (2017) Children’s Rights Education: The Pivotal role of the Mentor, unpublished paper presented at: European Early Childhood Education Research Conference, Bologna, 30-31 August, 2017

-Long, S. (2017) Learning about the Principle of Participation: Barriers and Possibilities in the Professional Formation of Early Childhood Education and Care Students: unpublished paper presented at: Children’s Research Network Conference, Dublin, 29th-30th November, 2017
+Long, S. (2017) Learning about the Principle of Participation: Barriers and Possibilities in the Professional Formation of Early Childhood Education and Care Students: unpublished paper presented at: Children’s Research Network Conference, Dublin, 29th-30th November, 2017.
+View online »

-Forthcoming, 2019: ‘Early Childhood Education and Care policy and the rights-informed and respected ECEC educator: Experiences from Ireland’ in Murray, J, Swadener, B.B and Smith, K. (2019) Routledge International Handbook of Young Children’s Rights.
-Routledge
+Long, S. (2019): ‘Towards comprehensive and systematic children's rights education for early childhood education and care students: Experiences from Ireland' in Murray, J., Swadener, B.B and Smith, K. (Eds.)
+The Routledge International Handbook of Young Children’s Rights.
+Adingdon: Routledge

 Muireann Ranta Children’s rights education: Environment and sustainability education in ECEC